donoyoyo/intron_circle_hunt/README.md

 ======================================

-All files will need to be eddited to match your genome and gene model.
+All files will need to be edited to match your genome and gene model.

 circgenome.pl will create circles, exon-exon regions as well as unspliced exon-intron regions and negative control nonsense sequences